davekirby/EFFProject/notes/Testing and evaluation notes.md

     - 89% of time spent in the fuzzy library
 - can get stuck in local minima (like most ML libraries)
 - speed tolerable for RL
+-

+# Results
+- show typical results for different environments and classification datasets.